 Your next step will be check in!
 There are multiple check in queues.
 (Queue is Disney-speak for a line.)
 First time cruisers have one line, repeat cruisers (aka Castaway Club Members) have another line, and Concierge/Suite guests have their own line.
 (DPP Tip: Even if you are a Castaway Club member, make sure to look at the lines!
 Because so many guests are repeat cruisers, the regular check in line may actually offer less of a wait.)

 During the check in process, you will need to provide documentation for each guests (passports or licence and certified copy of your birth certificate, depending on which itinerary you are on), a form of payment for charging to the room, and an emergency contact who is not traveling with you.
 You will be given your Key to the World card (aka room key), first daily Navigator (aka schedule), and boarding group number.

 While you are waiting to board, you can meet with the characters, watch a Disney movie on the video screens throughout the terminal, register the kids for the children’s programming, or check out the Disney Cruise Line ship model.

 Disney Cruise Line does a “cattle call” style boarding process.
 Once the ship opens for boarding (usually around 12:00 or so), the first guests to board are the Concierge/Suite/Platinum Castaway Club members.
 Then they go in order of boarding group number.
 Refer to the card that you were given at check in to find your group number.

-Once boarding begins. there is typically a slight crush of people for a few minutes but Disney Cruise Line is adept at getting through the initial scrum and typically by 12:30, guests arriving at the Port can walk right onto the ship once they have checked in.
+Once boarding begins. there is typically a slight crush of people for a few minutes.
+Disney Cruise Line is adept at getting through the initial scrum.
+Typically by 12:30, guests arriving at the Port can walk right onto the ship once they have checked in.

 Coming next week – What to Expect When You Board the Ship on Embarkation Day!